elkhayyat/ZidShip/README.md

 # ZidShip

-ZidShip shipping intergration platform
+ZidShip shipping intergration platform <br>
-Developed By: Ahmed ElKhayyat
+Developed By: Ahmed ElKhayyat <br>
-Backend: Python - Django
+Backend: Python - Django <br>
-Created For: INOVOLA
+Created For: INOVOLA <br>

 ## Installation
 1- Clone this repository by using this command: